 - A. The chiller shall be installed to allow adequate clearance for compressor removal.
 Installation of hoists and rails should be considered where possible to accommodate compressor removal. - B. The chiller shall be installed to allow for adequate clearance for rodding out both the condenser water and evaporator barrels.
-Floor drains shall be located at the end of each chiller, and floors shall be sloped to the drains in these locations. - C. The chiller shall be started by an authorized factory representative. - D. Provide Y-strainers before the chilled water pump and the condenser water pump, as required to protect the chiller and associated pumps. - E. Chillers will be monitored by a third-party remote monitoring system through data obtained from the BAS system.
+Floor drains shall be located at the end of each chiller, and floors shall be sloped to the drains in these locations. - C. The chiller shall be started by an authorized factory representative. - D. Provide Y-strainers before the chilled water pump and the condenser water pump, provide either a Tee style strainer with hinged access doors or a Y-strainer.

+E. Chillers will be monitored by a third-party remote monitoring system through data obtained from the BAS system.